Brand development that increases sales velocity, guaranteed.

 A flawed brand repositioning strategy often begins by ignoring the nuances of consumer preferences, as seen in Aunt Jemima’s rebrand to Pearl Milling Company.
 While the move away from racist imagery was widely applauded, the new identity struggled to resonate.

 This misstep highlights a failure to craft a product repositioning strategy that maintains brand awareness and loyalty.
 Without anchoring the brand messaging in cultural progress and consumer trust, the tangible repositioning created a disconnect.
-To succeed in company repositioning, understanding the intersection of societal trends and consumer sentiment is critical for preserving loyalty and market share.
+To succeed in company repositioning, understanding the intersection of societal trends and consumer sentiment is crucial for preserving loyalty and market share.

 Ignoring core brand values.